-Servais found his calling after he enlisted in the Air Force in 2002 at 19 and became a combat controller on completion of Advanced Skills Training in September 2004.
+Servais found his calling after he enlisted in the Air Force in 2002 at 19 and became a combat controller upon completion of advanced skills training in September 2004.

-His mother said she thinks her son would have made a career of combat control were he still alive because he enjoyed his work and being a part of the special tactics brotherhood so much.
+His mother said she thinks her son would have made a career of combat control, because he enjoyed his work and being a part of the special tactics brotherhood so much.

 "Many people work their whole lives and hate their jobs, but Adam loved what he did," she said.
 "He loved it to the limit.
 He pushed as far as he could go."